UMich-CURLY/3DMapping/README.md

 * [Pytorch](https://pytorch.org/get-started/locally/) - we tested on PyTorch 1.10 and 1.8.2
 * [Open3D](http://www.open3d.org/) - for visualizing map
 * [Spconv](https://github.com/traveller59/spconv) - Only required by JS3CNet.
 The JS3CNet is a little complicated on its dependency, please check our forked [JS3CNet](https://github.com/Song-Jingyu/JS3C-Net) to run it.
+* For data generation and visualization tasks, you can find the dependencies at [Wiki Home](https://github.com/UMich-CURLY/3DMapping/wiki) and [Data Visualization](https://github.com/UMich-CURLY/3DMapping/wiki/Data-Visualization).

+### Data Generation and Visualization
+We provide script to generate the dataset.
+We also provide scripts for visualizing the data.
+We have detailed explanation on the useful scripts and parameters in our [wiki](https://github.com/UMich-CURLY/3DMapping/wiki).
+You can check the `TODO` block in scripts for parameters that could be adjusted.

 ### Training and Testing
 We provide synthetic scripts of training and testing MotionSC, LMSCNet and SSCNet in our repo.
+You can check the `TODO` block in scripts for parameters that could be adjusted.
 You can find how to use them on our [wiki](https://github.com/UMich-CURLY/3DMapping/wiki).
 Due to special dependencies of JS3CNet, you can check our forked [JS3CNet](https://github.com/Song-Jingyu/JS3C-Net) to run it.

 ## Acknowledgement
 We utilize data and code from: